How to get from Bacalar to Tulum

 Arrival station

-There are a number of accommodation options within walking distance from the bus terminal.
+In Tulum, the bus arrives at ADO Terminal de Autobuses Tulum in the town centre, within walking distance of many accommodations in town.
 But if you’re staying around the beach area, then it’s best to take a taxi.

 Same as the taxis in Bacalar, the taxis in Tulum are not metered.
 You need to agree on a price before stepping in.
-The average rate from the bus terminal to the beach area is 150 MXN ($8.50).
+The average rate from the bus terminal to the beach area is 300 MXN ($17).

-Bacalar to Tulum by Taxi
+Bacalar to Tulum by Private Transport

-Our favourite places to stay in Tulum
+Best places to stay in Tulum

 Hotel Casa Santiago Tulum - Treating Yourself